 Although the forecast predicted a 100% chance of rain, it was not nearly as bad as predicted.
 It sprinkled for a moment, leaving the ground just wet enough for a good ol’ “slip-n-fall” in the parking lot.
 Regardless of the weather there were a couple food trucks that showed up to serve those who were interested.
 As a blogger I appreciated the fact that despite the rain, these trucks came out to support this event.

 As the evening progressed more folks started to show up, which was great.
 I witnessed something that I’d never seen in my life…wrestling.
 Texas All Star Wrestling were one the highlights of my evening.
-I was tickled as I watched grown men in tights smack each other around followed by a dusty scuffle on the ground.
-The kids really enjoyed this and that’s what it’s all about.
+I was tickled as I watched grown men in tights smack each other around.
+Followed by a dusty scuffle on the ground.
+Though the kids really enjoyed it and that’s what it’s all about.

 Modelo Especial was one of the main sponsors for the Houston Fajita Fest, so I couldn’t leave without stopping by their special area to sample their beers.

 The Houston Fajita Festival has the potential to be one my favorite festivals.
 I can’t wait to see what next year holds!
 Make sure to visit the Houston Fajita Fest for all the details.